carsonhynes/SynapticTheremin/README.md

-All Code for this Project was Developed at HackMIT 2013 by Nick Grippo, Robert(Nick) Hannum, and Arya Boudaie
+All Code for this Project was Developed at HackMIT 2013 by myself, Nick Grippo, Robert(Nick) Hannum, and Arya Boudaie.

 A Synaptics Forcepad was used to create a theremin type instrument.
 The coordinates output by the device, x, y and f, correspond with the position and pressure of fingers on the device.
 For our implementation, the x, y and f coordinates corresponded with the musical note, volume, and octave played, respectively.